murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 >*I am a self-motivated and self-taught continuous learner with proven leadership skills.
 I am always in a quest of mastering new skills as I believe "I know nothing".
 I have evidenced success in both individual tasks and team works.
 I have been part of numerous teams and I always make sure everyone has an equal contribution.
 I try my maximum and make sure that I get the tasks assigned to me are completed on time.
 I believe time is the most valuable thing in the universe as it cannot be brought back(as of now).
 So I try not to waste that in any way.*

->>> **How you do anything defines how you do everything**

-<p style="font-size:60px; color:red; text-align: center">How you do anything defines how you do everything</p>
+<p style="font-size:30px; color:red; text-align: center">How you do anything defines how you do everything!</p>

 # WORK EXPERIENCE

 ---
 ## bitsCrunch - **Data Science Intern**
 04/2020 - present
-> A data analytics firm which builds data-driven AI based products using Advanced Analytics, Digital marketing, Web Development, Social Media Analytics
+> A data analytics firm based in Germany which builds data-driven AI products using Advanced Analytics, Web Development, Social Media Analytics

-* Developing algorithms to extract transcripts from YouTube videos which are of high business value
-* Building Deep Learning models to extract summary from the transcripts to help companies work efficiently in right path
-* Trained a model using state of art BART using transfer learning which gave a ROUGE score above 41
+* Developed SOTA algorithms and architectures to solve NLP problems
+* Developed a content based recommendation tool
+* Collection and storage of data for model development

 ---
 ## OpenGenus Foundation - **Machine Learning Developer Intern**